ericelliott/credential/README.md

 Key stretching can make brute force attacks impractical by increasing the time it takes to hash the password.
 This can be done by applying the hash function in a loop.
 The delay will be relatively unnoticed by a user trying to sign in, but will significantly hamper an attacker attempting to discover a password through brute force.

 For example, I discovered 100 hashes in less than 1ms using a simple MD5 algorithm, and then tried the same thing with Node's built-in `crypto.pbkdf2()` function (HMAC-SHA1) set to 80,000 iterations.
-PBKDF2 took 15.4ms.
-To a user performing a single login attempt per response, the slow down is barely noticed, but it makes brute force impractical.
+PBKDF2 took 15.48 seconds.
+To a user performing a single login attempt per response, the slow down is barely noticed, but it slows brute force to a crawl.

 ### Variable vs constant time equality